 They must have the ability to produce high potential ideas and world-serving visions without recourse to brainstorming or other diverge > converge ideation techniques.

-And they must be able to convert, quickly and successfully, a high potential idea into a creation that will generate significant value for customers or users, other stakeholders, and wider society.
+And they must be able to convert, quickly and successfully, a high potential idea into a creation that will generate significant value for customers or users and other beneficiaries.

 Readiness work enables people to activate the faculty of creative imagination.
 Subsequent stages of the Creative Lifecycle model, summarised in the graphic below, guide the work of transforming the embryonic concept into a value-generating creation.